FAQ

 Guides

-A: Our small group tours are partially escorted
+Our small group tours are partially escorted

 Our small group tours are limited to just 8 people and not designed to have a full-time tour leader accompanying the group.
 Most of the time you will be accompanied by a qualified local guide who can easily look after 8 people.
 Our guides will help you get around with ease (although they are not expected to carry your luggage).
 Our guides’ aim is to provide you with better insights and historical background information, especially to answer your questions about the things you see around you as well as the culture and way of life.